choojun/sas/README.md

 [P10c9.sas](https://github.com/choojun/sas/blob/main/P10c9.sas) How to use PROC SGPANEL to create comparative panel with regression Curves in scatter plots

+  * A scatterplot displays the relationship between two continuous variables.
+It is constructed by plotting individual data points on a graph with one variable represented on the x-axis and the other variable represented on the y-axis.

 [P10d1.sas](https://github.com/choojun/sas/blob/main/P10d1.sas) How to use PROC CHART to create histogram with VBOX-HBOX

 [P10d2.sas](https://github.com/choojun/sas/blob/main/P10d2.sas) How to use PROC UNIVARIATE to create histogram